mshgayar/couchbase/README.md

 ## 🔗 Links
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com//in/mosalah90/)

 The current installation has been implemented based on
   * Centos 7
   * Couchbase version   couchbase-server-enterprise-4.6.4-centos7.x86_64.rpm

-Installation Prerequesites
+Installation Pre-Requisties
 -
-- Three Virtul Machines installed with Centos 7
+- Three Virtual Machines installed with Centos 7
 - From your Linux Control Machine(Your PC)
-- create ssh key and copy the public key to the three nodes
+- Create ssh key and copy the public key to the three nodes
-- confrim access to all nodes
+- Confirm access to all nodes
-- configure hostnames through your own DNS or /etc/hosts :
+- Configure hostnames through your own DNS or /etc/hosts :
 ```
   * 192.168.35.157  cb-cluster.lab.example.com cb-cluster
   * 192.168.35.142  cb-node01.lab.example.com cb-node01